Learning Fair Models without Sensitive Attributes: A Generative Approach: Experiments

 \subsection{Hyperparameter Sensitivity Analysis}

 The proposed FairWS has two important hyperparameters $\lambda$ and $\beta$. $\lambda$ controls the trade-off between fairness and accuracy when learning the fair classifier.
-To evaluate the parameter sensitivity on $\lambda$, we fix the sensitive attributes estimation module with $\beta=0.01$ and train a fair classifier based on the generated latent representation with different $\lambda$. $\lambda$ is varied as $\{0, 0.01, 0.02, 0.03, 0.04, 0.05\}$.
-Figure~\ref{hyper_lambda} shows the results on Adult dataset.
-From Figure~\ref{hyper_lambda}, we can observe that larger $\lambda$ will lead to worse performance on accuracy and better performance on $\Delta_{EO}$ and $\Delta_{DP}$, which is because higher weight of correlation loss between predicted results and sensitive information will lead to a fairer model but with a drop of accuracy.
-Thus, it's important to select a $\lambda$ for various requirements e.g. better performance on accuracy or fairness metrics.
+To evaluate the parameter sensitivity on $\lambda$, we fix the sensitive attributes estimation module with $\beta=0.01$ and train a fair classifier based on the generated latent representation with different $\lambda$.
+We vary $\lambda$ as $\{0, 0.01, 0.02, 0.03, 0.04, 0.05\}$.
+Figure~\ref{hyper_lambda_adult} and~\ref{hyper_lambda_animate} show the results on Adult and Animate datasets separately.
+From Figure~\ref{hyper_lambda_adult}, we can observe that larger $\lambda$ will lead to a slight drop in terms of accuracy but significant improvement in terms of fairness $\Delta_{EO}$ and $\Delta_{DP}$, which is because the higher weight of correlation loss between predicted results and sensitive information will lead to a fairer model but with a drop of accuracy.
+For Figure~\ref{hyper_lambda_animate} which has text relevant features, and also shows the same pattern as Figure~\ref{hyper_lambda_adult}.
+Thus, it's important to select a $\lambda$ for various requirements, e.g., better performance on the accuracy or fairness metrics.

-Another hyperparameter $\beta$ is to control the training process of the latent representation $A$.
-We vary $\beta$ as $\{0.001, 0.01, 0.1, 0.5, 1, 1.5, 3, 5\}$.
-For each choice of $\beta$, we learn $A$ and use Gaussian Mixture Model to predict the sensitive attributes from $A$.
+Another hyperparameter $\beta$ is to control the training process of the latent representation $\mathbf{A}$.
+We vary $\beta$ as $\{0.001, 0.01, 0.1, 0.5, 1, 1.5\}$.
+For each choice of $\beta$, we learn $\mathbf{A}$ and use Gaussian Mixture Model to predict the sensitive attributes from $\mathbf{A}$.
 The results of sensitive attribute estimation in terms of AUC are shown in Fig.~\ref{hyper_beta}.
-We observe that the performance first increases when $\beta$ increase from 0.001 to 0.01, and then results tend to be fluent.
-Finally, when $\beta$\ is larger than 1, the AUC values drop to 0.5.
-Therefore, small and large $\beta$ will result in less sensitive information in $A$ and the best value of it is between 0.01 to 0.5.
+We observe that the performance first increases when $\beta$ increases from 0.001 to 0.01, and then results tend to be fluent on Adult and Animate.
+Finally, when $\beta$\ is larger than 0.5, the AUC values will have a slight drop.
+It is because higher $\beta$ will make $q_{\phi}(\mathbf{a}_i \mid \mathbf{x}_i^{r}, \mathbf{y}_i )$ close to standard Gaussian distributions, which will fail to extract sensitive information from $\mathbf{x}_i^{r}$.
+Therefore, small and large $\beta$ will result in less sensitive information in $\mathbf{A}$ and the best value of it is between 0.01 to 0.5.